gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 $H_A: \rho \ne 0$.
 The distribution of the Pearson correlation coefficient can be complicated in some situations, so we will use bootstrapping methods to generate confidence intervals for $\rho$ based on repeated random samples with replacement from the original data set.
+\index{bootstrap}
+If the
-If the confidence contains 0, then we would fail to reject the null hypothesis since 0 is in the interval of our likely values for $\rho$.
+confidence contains 0, then we would fail to reject the null hypothesis since 0 is in the interval of our likely values for $\rho$.
 If the confidence interval does not contain 0, then we can reject the null